-An exciting long-haul destination for the inspirational geography teacher who is looking for a different and utterly unforgettable experience for students.
+Two exciting, long-haul destinations for the inspirational geography teacher who is looking for a different and utterly unforgettable experience for their students.

 Our Suggested Itinerary

 Flight from the UK to McCarran International Airport (Las Vegas).
 Transfer to your accommodation.

 Take in the main sights with the Las Vegas Strip Bus Tour!

 Black Canyon Adventure - this unique day trip starts with climbing aboard a motor-assisted inflatable raft and travelling through the spectacular Black Canyon, the natural gorge of the Colorado River immediately below Hoover Dam (National Historic Monument and an extraordinarily impressive structure).
 Explore miles of history and geography weaved through the canyon walls, and prepare to see desert big horn sheep, osprey and great blue heron in their natural setting.